-We experimented with two object tracking domains, one simulated and one based on aerial video surveillance.
-Although we believe that many different kinds of intelligent systems tasked with different problem solving goals can benefit from an abductive metareasoning system, object tracking tasks expose the usefulness of abductive metareasoning in the following ways.
+In this work, we experiment with the described cognitive system in two object tracking domains, one simulated and one based on aerial video surveillance.
+Although we believe that many different kinds of cognitive systems tasked with different problem solving goals can benefit from an abductive metareasoning system, object tracking tasks expose the usefulness of abductive metareasoning in the following ways.